KaotoIO/vscode-kaoto/CONTRIBUTING.md

 * In `src/extension.ts`, comment call to `await warmupKaotoBackend()` in `activate` method.
 * Start Kaoto backend the way you prefer on `localhost:8097`.
 For instance [in dev mode](https://github.com/KaotoIO/kaoto-backend#running-the-dev-mode), from kaoto-backend repository, call `mvn quarkus:dev -pl api -Dquarkus.http.port=8097`.
+** Take care that the Kaoto backend started correctly.
+In case you have VS Code Kaoto installed, you might have port conflict issues, which will lead to use an old version of the backend.
-* Wait that the Kaoto backend ends to warmup all catalogs (usually takes less than 5 seconds)
+** Wait that the Kaoto backend ends to warmup all catalogs (usually takes less than 5 seconds)
 * In `Run and debug` perspective, call the `Run Extension` launch configuration

 ### How to launch automated tests